Ryder Cup captain Keegan Bradley leaves himself off the US team for Bethpage Black

-U.S. captain Keegan Bradley decided the best way to win back the Ryder Cup was to leave his golf clubs at home.
+He had only one job in mind.
+He has only one goal in mind.
+And he said Wednesday in announcing his six captain's picks — none named Bradley — that the best chance for the Americans to win the Ryder Cup at Bethpage Black was to leave his golf clubs at home.

-Bradley filled out his 12-man roster Wednesday with six captain’s picks for the September matches that did not include himself.
-He had considered becoming the first playing captain of the Ryder Cup since Arnold Palmer in 1963 at East Lake.
+“I know 100% for certain that this is the right choice,” Bradley said.

-Turns out the suspense was for everyone but himself.
-Bradley said he had decided “a while ago” that he would not play at Bethpage Black on New York’s Long Island, and the team had been set on Monday.
+Top American players, who saw him beat two strong fields in the last year, thought he should be on the team for the Sept.
+26-28 matches on New York's Long Island.
+So did President Donald Trump.

-“I know 100% certain this is the right choice,” Bradley said from PGA of America headquarters in Frisco, Texas.
+“I really appreciate it, Mr. President.
+I hope you’re not disappointed,” Bradley said.

 “I grew up wanting to play the Ryder Cup.
 It broke my heart not to play, it really did,” he said.
 “Ultimately I was chosen to do a job.
 My ultimate goal was to be the best captain I could be.”